temporalio/documentation/docs-src/typescript/activities.md

 ## Advanced Features

-These are Activity features that most users will not need, but are available for advanced users.
+These are Activity features that most users will not need, but are available for advanced use cases.
-Please get in touch with us if you find the need for them.

 ### Activity Interceptors